St Aidan's Church of England High School

 St Aidan's Church of England High School is a mixed Church of England secondary school and sixth form with academy status, located in Harrogate, North Yorkshire, England.
 It currently houses over 2500 students of both lower school and sixth form age.
+It is named for the northern saint Aidan of Lindisfarne, the evangelist who brought the Christian gospel to Yorkshire in the 7th century.

-The school was labelled as "outstanding" by an Ofsted report in October 2006.
-It is ranked 475th in the country for its GCSE results in 2006 by The Times.

-In 2022, after an inspection in September 2021, Ofsted reported St Aidan's to be "inadequate", marking a fall from the highest to the lowest Ofsted Grades.
-The rating was due to the "inadequate" Senior Leadership and Safeguarding at the school and the report states pupils were being "put at risk".
-However, after another Ofsted inspection carried out in May 2022, the school's rating was raised to "good".
+It was ranked 476th in the country for its GCSE results in 2021 by The Times.
+Though assessed as 'Outstanding' for many years, Ofsted assessed St Aidan's to be 'Inadequate' in 2022 after a controversial inspection in September 2021.
+This marked a fall from the highest to the lowest Ofsted Grade.
+Another Ofsted inspection, carried out in May 2022, raised the evaluation of St Aidan's to 'Good'.

 History

-The former Bishop of Ripon, the Right Reverend John Moorman, laid its foundation stone on 18 June 1966.
-It opened in September 1966 to provide Church of England education for Harrogate's fast-growing population.
-Since then, it has grown in pupil numbers.
+The former Bishop of Ripon, the Right Reverend John Moorman, laid the foundation stone of St Aidan's on 18 June 1966.

+St Aidan's formed as a merger between the all-boys Christ Church Secondary School and the all-girls St Peter's Secondary School, and opened in September 1966 to provide Church of England education for Harrogate's fast-growing population.
+Since then, the number of pupils has grown.

+In 1973, the Anglican St Aidan's formed an ecumenical sixth form in association with the nearby St John Fisher Catholic High School.

 Building work

 The school building has grown.
 The most notable addition to the site is perhaps the Constance Green Hall.
-It was built adjacent to the ancient Bede House (formerly Wheatlands Academy), a building converted for the school's use and opened in 1997.
-More recently, a fully refurbished Learning resources centre, with approximately 15,000 resources and 42 computer workstations opened in May 2006 with a "Beatles Night", featuring the tribute group the Plastic Beatles, Ned and His Angry Stoats, Mexican fire-eaters and a Cilla Black tribute act.
+It was built adjacent to the older Bede House, formerly Wheatlands Academy, a grade II listed building converted for the school's use and opened in 1997.
+A learning resources centre was opened in May 2006.

-Other building work included completely refurbishing the Sixth Form Café area and the old chapel and replacing the bottom tennis courts near the music block with classrooms and a new chapel.
+Other building work included a refurbishment of the Sixth Form Café area and the old chapel.
+The bottom tennis courts near the music block were also replaced with new classrooms and a chapel.
 The barn was replaced by new tennis courts.
 There were plans for Eton Fives courts and a Koi pond, but these were never realised.
 In September 2007, the lecture theatre was replaced by a Dance studio for pupils studying Dance.

 In 2022, a large portion of the grass field was replaced by a new Astroturf pitch.